Victor-Rebuild/vicos-oelinux-1.6-rebuild-2/ota-build-changelogs-indev.md

 ## If you want to use 1.6-rebuild do NOT use these images, use the release ones instead

 ## 1.6.1.0025 (2025/12/02)
-Rename `rebuild-update-unengine` to `update-engine-rebuild` add oskr and prod cloudless builds, add auto update urls for cloudless, modify dvcbs-reloaded for dynamic build ids.
+Update victor-1.6 to c6bf8681b9e9a07fdc37c4beb04b5b844ee83e48, rename `rebuild-update-unengine` to `update-engine-rebuild` add oskr and prod cloudless builds, add auto update urls for cloudless, add downgrade support to `rebuild-update-engine`, add emergancy force install flag just in case.

 ## 1.6.1.0024 (2025/11/26)
 Update victor-1.6 to 5c17cea29bffd02c170add60c4e1baca890060d2, adjust timing of success/fail sound effect, fix nightly reboots staying awake.